-How Our Lawyers Can Help With Your Dog Bite Case
+How Our Lawyers Can Help with Your Dog Bite Case

 Hiring an attorney to represent you in a dog bite action means you have an advocate on your side, helping to make sure the dog’s owner is held accountable.
 The dog’s owner, or his or her insurance company, may offer you money as compensation after a dog bite injury.
 Have an attorney review your case before you accept such a settlement.
 An experienced personal injury attorney can provide an objective evaluation of the case and offered settlement amount, making sure you receive fair compensation.

 Dog bites can cause serious injury to a person.
 If you or someone you love was injured because of a dog bite, it is important to understand that you have rights under Florida law.
-When you choose to work with Tuttle Law, P.A., you can have the confidence and peace of mind that comes from knowing your attorney is compassionate and fair, but isn’t afraid to be aggressive about fighting for your rights.
+When you choose to work with Tuttle Larsen, P.A., you can have the confidence and peace of mind that comes from knowing your attorney is compassionate and fair but isn’t afraid to be aggressive about fighting for your rights.
 We work hard to help injured people get justice.

 Each Florida dog bite lawyer at Tuttle Larsen, P.A., has successfully helped many victims of dog bite injuries recover the compensation they are owed.
 To learn more about dog bite cases, call us or contact us online today to schedule a free initial case evaluation in our Vero Beach office.